mei-desofs/desofs2024_M1D_2/docs/AbuseCasesTestPlanning/ThreatModeling.md

 #### Security Requirements:

-- **Watermarking**: Implement watermarked image techniques for photos thus discouraging unauthorized use or distribution without proper referencing.

 - **Access Control**: Only authenticated users should be able to access high-resolution photos or premium content to avoid unapproved downloads or sharing.

-- **Digital Rights Management (DRM)**: DRM technologies are implemented here to protect copyright and determine photo access, copying as well as distribution.

 ### 2.5 Secure Administration